GREENLOOP v2.4.0 / verification layer / MIT

 Install

-Run the curl above.
-It fetches the workflow files, verifies checksums, and installs a greenloop command (runs on Bun, falls back to npx).
+Run the curl command.
+It fetches the workflow files, verifies checksums, and installs a greenloop command.

 Bind your agents

-Phase 1 initializes .greenloop/ and the loop runs until the harness exits 0.
-The worklog is your audit trail.
+Phase 1 initializes .greenloop/.
+The loop runs until the harness exits 0 and the worklog explains why.

 repo/